• Skip to primary navigation

 • Close the lid of the instant pot and set the valve to the sealing position.

-• Press PRESSURE COOK and set the timer to 12 minutes.
+• Press PRESSURE COOK and set the timer to 12 minutes at high pressure.

 • Once the timer goes off, let the pressure release naturally for 10 minutes.